Fraudsters and cybercriminals have no trouble impersonating other users to steal their accounts, make purchases, and exploit your business.

 Reduce Fraud and Improve Compliance

-Companies are increasingly forced to strengthen their fraud prevention measures.
+Companies are increasingly forced to strengthen their fraud prevention measures through proper risk monitoring.
 In simple terms, RBA is all about ensuring you’re dealing with the right person, whether they are initiating a purchase or logging in to an account.

 At the signup stage, you must also check whether you are onboarding a real person.
 At the bare minimum, you must verify an ID and link it to a name and address.